 At Koh Samui International Airport

 Koh Samui International Airport is one of the prettiest airports I have ever visited.
 In fact, it is the exact opposite of the sterile, functional and rushed atmosphere of most airports.
 Koh Samui International Airport’s lush tropical gardens, relaxed pace and breezy buildings scream ‘I’m on holidays’.
 Koh Samui International Airport is owned and operated by Bangkok Airways and until recently they were the only carrier using it.
 Most flights coming and going are still operated by Bangkok Airways, but Thai Airways and Silk Air now have the occasional service.
 Bangkok Airways have big plans for Koh Samui International Airport and they aspire to turn USM into Thailand’s second largest international hub behind Bangkok’s Suvarnabhumi (BKK) airport.
 The plan is to concentrate on medium haul international destinations with direct flights to Dubai, Shanghai, Bali and Kuala Lumpur expected to be first off the rank.
 Grand plans indeed.
 We arrived in Koh Samui by bus and ferry from Krabi so our first experience of Koh Samui International Airport was when we were leaving.
 We took the free shuttle from the Impiana Resort Chaweng Noi where we stayed and the driver graciously extended his normal route beyond Central Festival to drop us at Koh Samui International Airport.
 If you need a transfer to/from USM try Klook.
 We use them all the time and they have never let us down.
 Prices start at just ฿350 to/from Chaweng through to ฿650 to/from Ban Taling Ngam.
 We arrived at about 11.30am for our 12.40pm Koh Samui to Phuket flight and our driver dropped us right out the front.
 The airport was almost empty.
 We contemplating using the self check in kiosks, but it hardly seemed worth the effort figuring it out when there was no queue at the counter.
-Despite having 20kgs checked baggage allowance included in our fare, we travelled carry on this trip with our trusty High Sierra wheeled duffels.
-The check in staff made us sign a disclaimer stating we hadn’t checked in any bags.
+Despite having 20kgs checked baggage allowance included in our fare, we are always looking to travel more sustainably and we only had our trusty High Sierra wheeled duffels as carry on.
+The check in staff made us sign a disclaimer stating we hadn’t checked in any bags which was a little odd.
 I’ve travelled carry on several times and never been asked to sign a waiver before.
 Mai Pen Rai (no worries), it’s Thailand.
 You just go with the flow.
 Once we had our boarding passes we exited the building and headed left towards the departure gates.